blohmeier/cka/cka_commands.md

                                             #     queried DNS name is not known e.g.: 'search google.com' results in any unknown
                                             #     'ping' (e.g. 'ping pigglywiggly') resolved by pinging google.
-cat /etc/nsswitch.conf                      #change default order of resolution (hosts file first, then dns server)
+cat /etc/nsswitch.conf                      #change default order of resolution (hosts file first, then dns server) nslookup www.google.com                     #query host name www.google.com from a dns server - DOES NOT CONSIDER /etc/hosts dig www.google.com                          #like nslookup, but returns more details in a similar form as is stored at the dns server

+ps aux            #list container processes - depends on user visibility ip netns add <ns name>                      #create new network namespace on a host ip netns                                    #list them

 ```